When we invest in clean energy and electric vehicles and reduce population, more of our children can breathe clean air and drink clean water.

 Okay?

-It's not going to be a lock for the Republicans until they get off their rear end and educate the public right now.
+Even with all this chaos and this disastrous economy, it's not going to be a lock for the Republicans until they get off their rear end and educate the public right now.

 All right.

-Well, I gotta let you all go.
+Well, I got to let you all go.

-Uh I don't even know how we can predict this.
+I don't even know how we can predict this.

 It's too early, so I'm not even going to go there today.